 - Jamiat Ulama-E-Maharashtra – a State unit of Jamiat Ulama-E-Hind

 Businesses wishing to obtain Halal certification in India can approach any of the above Certification Bodies for obtaining Halal certification.
 While providing Halal certification, a competent authority audits and ensures that the business:

-- Neither is nor consist of or contains any part or matter of an animal that a Muslim is prohibited by Shariah to consume or that has not been slaughtered in accordance with Shariah.
+- Neither is nor consists of or contains any part or matter of an animal that a Muslim is prohibited by Shariah to consume or that has not been slaughtered in accordance with Shariah.

 - Does not contain anything which is considered to be impure according to Shariah.

-- Has not been prepared, processed or manufactured using an instrument that was not free from anything impure according to Shariah; and
+- Has not been prepared, processed, or manufactured using an instrument that was not free from anything impure according to Shariah; and

-- Has not in the course of preparation, processing or storage been in contact with or close proximity to any food that fails to satisfy paragraph (a) (b) or (c) or anything that is considered to be impure according to Hukum Shariah.
+- Has not in the course of preparation, processing, or storage been in contact with or close proximity to any food that fails to satisfy paragraph (a) (b) or (c) or anything that is considered to be impure according to Hukum Shariah.

 Types of Halal Certification